hawkoli1987/Megatron-Bridge/docs/training/peft-config.md

 ### [DoRA: Weight-Decomposed Low-Rank Adaptation](https://arxiv.org/abs/2402.09353)

 DoRA decomposes the pre-trained weight into magnitude and direction.
 It learns a separate magnitude parameter while employing LoRA for directional updates, efficiently minimizing the number of trainable parameters.
-DoRA enhances both the learning capacity and training stability of LoRA while avoiding any additional inference overhead.
+DoRA enhances both the learning capacity and training stability of LoRA, while avoiding any additional inference overhead.
 DoRA has been shown to consistently outperform LoRA on various downstream tasks.

-In Megatron-Bridge, DoRA leverages the same adapter structure as LoRA.
-Megatron-Bridge adds support for Tensor Parallelism and Pipeline Parallelism for DoRA, enabling DoRA to be scaled to larger model variants.
+In Megatron Bridge, DoRA leverages the same adapter structure as LoRA.
+Megatron Bridge adds support for Tensor Parallelism and Pipeline Parallelism for DoRA, enabling DoRA to be scaled to larger model variants.

 ```python
 from megatron.bridge.peft.dora import DoRA